rust-lang/nomicon/src/what-unsafe-does.md

 * Causing a [data race][race]
 * Executing code compiled with [target features][] that the current thread of execution does not support
-* Producing invalid primitive values (either alone or as a field of a compound type such as `enum`/`struct`/array/tuple):
+* Producing invalid values (either alone or as a field of a compound type such as `enum`/`struct`/array/tuple):
     * a `bool` that isn't 0 or 1
-    * an undefined `enum` discriminant
+    * an `enum` with an invalid discriminant
-    * null `fn` pointers
+    * a null `fn` pointer
     * a `char` outside the ranges [0x0, 0xD7FF] and [0xE000, 0x10FFFF]
     * a `!` (all values are invalid for this type)
-    * dangling/unaligned references, references that do themselves point to invalid values, or wide references (to a dynamically sized type) with invalid metadata
+    * a reference that is dangling, unaligned, points to an invalid value, or that has invalid metadata (if wide)
         * slice metadata is invalid if the slice has a total size larger than `isize::MAX` bytes in memory
         * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the reference points to
-    * a non-utf8 `str`
+    * a `str` that isn't valid UTF-8
     * an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer read from [uninitialized memory][]
-    * an invalid library type with custom invalid values, such as a `NonNull` or the `NonZero` family of types, that is 0
+    * a type with custom invalid values that is one of those values, such as a `NonNull` that is null.
+(Requesting custom invalid values is an unstable feature, but some stable libstd types, like `NonNull`, make use of it.)

 "Producing" a value happens any time a value is assigned, passed to a function/primitive operation or returned from a function/primitive operation.